-Many cases may be eligible for review by the District Court of Appeals, starting with a petition to a higher court to review a lower court’s decision.
+Many cases may be eligible for review by the District Court of Appeals, beginning with a petition to the higher court for review of a lower court’s decision.
 However, building and presenting an appeal is much different than building your initial civil or criminal case, as it requires a detailed knowledge of case law, trial procedure, and state or federal grounds for an appeal.

 Don’t risk the future of your legal matter with an inexperienced lawyer or someone who has never argued an appeal before.
-At Becker Legal, we have extensive experience scrutinizing each line of the initial trial transcript to find legal grounds for an appeal and deep knowledge of appropriate legal statutes to properly frame the argument.
+At Becker Legal, we have extensive experience scrutinizing every line of the initial trial transcript to identify grounds for appeal and deep knowledge of applicable statutes to frame the argument.
 Contact our firm today to discuss your appeal.

 What Does A Portsmouth Appellate Lawyer Do?

 An appeals attorney reviews your initial case in civil or criminal court from the perspective of a higher court (a District or state supreme court) to determine whether there are grounds for an appeal.
-Most appeals are limited to certain legal issues, and often, the arguments are limited to the evidence presented at the initial trial.
+Most appeals are limited to specific legal issues, and arguments often rely on the evidence presented at the initial trial.

 What To Expect From An Appeal